Respiratory Therapy graduates are eligible to complete the credentialing process through the National Board for Respiratory Care.

 Associate in Applied Science (AAS) in Respiratory Therapy may transfer to Bachelor of Science in Respiratory Therapy at University of North Carolina at Charlotte (bilateral agreement).

-All information sessions are held in the Sim Hospital in CAD Room 548, on the fifth floor, at 4:00 PM.
+All information sessions are held in the Sim Hospital on the fifth floor of the CAD building.

 The following activities are examples of the kind of activities which a student in the Respiratory Therapy program will be required to perform in order to successfully complete the program.
 If an accepted applicant believes that he/she cannot meet one of more of the standards without accommodations or modifications, the applicant should consult the director of the program for student with disabilities.